Guide to Disaster Safety and Preparedness on Construction Sites

 It’s also best to have a plan for preparing equipment if a storm is on the way.
 This may include securing and covering machinery or relocating certain pieces before severe weather arrives.
 These steps can minimize the risk of damage to machinery and further preserve worker safety on construction sites.

 An EAP is only effective if workers know how to implement it.
-Part of your plan must include reviewing the EAP with employees, assigning roles, and training workers accordingly.
+Part of your disaster preparedness plan must include reviewing the EAP with employees, assigning roles, and training workers accordingly.

-It’s essential to select employees who will act as leaders and help other workers evacuate.
-All employees must clearly understand their duties and know who will lead them in an emergency.
+First, select employees who will act as leaders and help other workers evacuate.
+Then, ensure all employees clearly understand their duties and know who will lead them in an emergency.
 This measure will prevent confusion and increase the chances of each procedure being carried out as planned.

 OSHA outlines what an EAP must include related to various employee roles, such as: